List of sports events affected by the virus from China

 Japan LPGA Tour

-Meiji Yasuda Life Women's Yokohama Tire Tournament in Konan from March 13-15 cancelled.
+Meiji Yasuda Life Women's Yokohama Tire Tournament in Konan from March 13-15 canceled.

 Asia Tour